Błotnik

 Błotnik is a village in the administrative district of Gmina Cedry Wielkie, within Gdańsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km north-east of Cedry Wielkie, 16 km east of Pruszcz Gdański, and 19 km south-east of the regional capital Gdańsk.

 History

 Blotnik was formerly known as Schmerblock and was part of Kreis Danzig-Niederung during the existence of the Free City of Danzig (German: Freie Stadt Danzig; Polish: Wolne Miasto Gdańsk) in the period from 1919 to 1939 and part of Nazi Germany from 1939 to 1945.